xigt/lgid/README.md

 The `[features]` section has boolean flags for turning on/off specific features.
+The value `yes` turns the feature on, any other value turns it off.
 The available features are:

 feature name     | description    | notes
 ---------------- | -------------- | -------